joshenlim/live-text-recognition/README.md

 `python -m main --viewWidth 720 --sentence`

-Demo images are 10 randomly sampled images from the Street View Text Dataset [here](http://vision.ucsd.edu/~kai/svt/) .
+Demo images are 10 randomly sampled images from the Street View Text Dataset [here](http://vision.ucsd.edu/~kai/svt/).

+There's also an optional `--angleCorrection` flag for both live and static scenarios, which rotates texts that are detected to be angled, transforming them to be horizontal.
+This should help with the recognition model's accuracy, but there is yet any clearly evidence that this feature helps significantly, hence made toggle-able.

 Program was built and tested on Python 3.6.5, MacOS.